 Start cauliflower seed indoors 6 to 10 weeks before the last frost in spring.
 Transplants can go into the garden 2 to 6 weeks before the last frost, usually 6 weeks after sowing.

 Direct seed cauliflower into the garden where the soil temperature is between 65°F and 75°F and the weather will remain cool.

-Crops for fall harvest can be direct seeded 8 to 12 weeks before the first expected frost in fall.
-Transplants come to maturity in 55 to 80 days; from seed cauliflower requires 70 to 120 days.
+Crops for a fall harvest can be direct-seeded 8 to 12 weeks before the first expected frost in fall.
+Transplants come to maturity in 55 to 80 days; from seed, cauliflower requires 70 to 120 days.

 Site.
 Cauliflower grows best in rich, well-drained, moisture-retentive soil with a pH within the 6.5 to 8.0 range.
 Plant cauliflower in full sun.
 Broccoflower prefers partial shade.
 Add aged compost to planting beds before planting.